Universal-Variability-Language/uvl-lsp/README.md

 we can capture many incorrect expression and provide decent error messages in most cases.
 Tree-sitter queries allow for easy symbol extraction and are used to transform the tree-sitter tree into a more compact graph.
 This graph is then used for further analysis.
+Queries are also used for syntax highlighting as tree-sitter was originally intended for that.